 Managing Leybourne Lakes Country Park

 The park is managed by a small on-site ranger team, including a seasonal ranger during the summer months.
 The rangers work on a rota basis, including evenings and weekends in the summer months.
 Regularly patrolling and carrying out routine maintenance.
 Volunteers support the Rangers.
-There is also a Management Plan.

 How you can help